Last Updated: December 11, 2024

 Want to launch your business as a limited liability company (LLC)?
 Michigan might be the perfect place for you.
 With its low cost of living, steady economic growth, and ever-increasing focus on small businesses, the Great Lakes State offers a ton of opportunity to ambitious entrepreneurs.

 An LLC also offers benefits to new business owners.
-Advantages include liability protection (by separating your personal assets and liabilities from those of your business), and flexibility in how your business is run and taxed.
+Advantages include liability protection (by separating your personal assets and liabilities from those of your business) and flexibility in how your business is run and taxed.
 To create an LLC in Michigan, you’ll need to follow certain steps.
 And if you want to reap the aforementioned benefits, you’ll need to complete those steps carefully.
+You can read more about what LLC means and what it stands for here.

 Trying to follow all the rules for creating an LLC can seem trickier than navigating Ann Arbor traffic during a Michigan home game, but fear not.
 Our step-by-step guide will walk you through the entire formation process.
 Along the way, we’ll even explore how our services can help you cut through the red tape so you can focus on running your business.

-Below, we’ll show you how to start an LLC in Michigan with five key steps.
+Below, we’ll show you how to start an LLC in Michigan with six key steps.
 We’ll also cover some helpful information to help you start your business off on the right foot.

 Note: These guidelines are for forming a domestic LLC.
 A domestic LLC is a limited liability company formed in the same state in which you reside.
 If you need to start an LLC outside of your own state, you’ll form a foreign LLC.
 Michigan foreign LLC formation involves obtaining a Certificate of Authority to transact business in the state and following a different process.